Academic Progress and Promotion

 Monitored Academic Status (MAS) is an internal designation made by the Fundamentals and Clinical Faculty Committees for students who are having significant academic difficulty.
 Students with this designation are notified by the senior associate dean for student affairs when it begins and ends.
 MAS designation means that the appropriate Faculty Committee will review the student’s academic performance at their regular meetings to further identify any difficulties early.
 Course directors may then intercede with tutors, guidance and other support systems to improve the student’s learning experience and ensure success.
 This designation is not recorded in the Medical Student Performance Evaluation or in the permanent record.

-In addition to successfully completing all course requirements in each phase of the curriculum, students are required to pass USMLE Step 1 and Step 2 Clinical Knowledge, and to have taken Step 2 Clinical Skills to be eligible for graduation from VP&S.
+In addition to successfully completing all course requirements in each phase of the curriculum, students are required to pass USMLE Step 1 and Step 2 Clinical Knowledge to be eligible for graduation from VP&S.

 Before certifying students for the Doctor of Medicine degree, the Clinical Faculty Committee must be assured that students have acquired the knowledge, skills, and attitudes essential for the safe assumption of responsibility for patient care in postgraduate education.
 The committee will not certify for graduation any student whom it believes to be unsuited for the practice of medicine.